They’re large, they’re clogged, they’re black, they’re inflamed, and they’re a general cause for concern. What are they? Pores.

 Pores, or hair follicles, are needed to help your hair grow and let sebum make its way to the surface of your skin.
 Sebum, AKA oil, protects and hydrates your skin.

 Most people assume that as you age, your skin gets worse.
 But have you seen J.Lo lately?
-That’s clearly not a hard and fast rule.
-In fact, age has less to do with your pore size than genetics.
+That’s not a hard and fast rule.
+Age has less to do with your pore size than genetics.

 One study looked at the size of pores based on ethnicity and age.
 It found that ethnicity (genetics) is a much more significant factor in determining pore size than age.

-It’s true that collagen production decreases as you age, which is the reason wrinkles form.
+Collagen production indeed decreases as you age, which is the reason wrinkles form.
 But, with a skincare routine that uses regular exfoliation and Vitamin C, you can keep the collagen in your skin healthy and strong.

 Comedogenic tests are commonly performed on rabbit ears, which react differently than human skin.
 Also, we prefer to stay cruelty-free.
 Everyone has different skin, and there’s no way to predict how anyone’s specific skin will react to a set of ingredients.
 Take a look at more facts about the Comedogenic Scale here.